zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ## Step 1: Obtain the convenience build

-To download the PAX file, open your web browser on the [Zowe Download](https://www.zowe.org/download.html) website, navigate to **Zowe V2 Preview** -> **Convenience build** section, and select the button to download the v2 convenience build.
+1. To download the PAX file, open your web browser on the [Zowe Download](https://www.zowe.org/download.html) website.
+2. Navigate to **Zowe V2 Preview** -> **Convenience build** section, and select the button to download the v2 convenience build.

 ## Step 2: Transfer the convenience build to USS and expand it